privateerproj/privateer/README.md

 Plugin installation is currently left to the user.
 The default location for plugin binaries is `$HOME/.privateer/bin`.
 You may specify a different location at runtime via `--binaries-path` if you install your plugins elsewhere.

-To review the plugins you have installed, run `privateer list -a`.
+To review the plugins you have installed, run `pvtr list -a`.

 ## Contributing